Izzy Asper: Career

 He founded the firm of Asper, Freedman & Co. in 1959, and was also a partner and co-founder of the firm Buchwald, Asper, Henteleff (now Pitblado LLP) along with Harold Buchwald and Yude Henteleff.

 In 1970, he wrote The Benson Iceberg: A Critical Analysis of the White Paper on Tax Reform in Canada.

 Also that year, Asper was elected leader of the Manitoba Liberal Party (defeating university professor John Nesbitt).
 Asper represented a right-libertarian strain within the party.
 In the Manitoba election of 1973, he promoted a laissez-faire economy, and advocated the elimination of the welfare state.
 He also advocated the public financing of election campaigns, to ensure that politics would not be dominated entirely by monied interests.
 Moreover, as leader of the Manitoba Liberals, he supported the provincial Bill of Rights, and would go on to seek inclusion of the Canadian Charter of Rights and Freedoms in the Constitution Act of 1982.
 His Liberals won only five seats, and Asper was elected in Wolseley by only four votes.
 He resigned as party leader and MLA in 1975, though he continued to support the Manitoba Liberal Party in later years.

-His media empire subsequently began with the Winnipeg television station CKND-TV in 1975.
+His media empire began with the Winnipeg television station CKND-TV in 1975.
 Shortly after, in 1977, Asper formed CanWest Global Communications Corporation, which grew to encompass the Global Television Network, among other assets.
 In 2000, CanWest bought the media holdings of Conrad Black's Hollinger Inc. for $3.2 billion, allowing Asper control of the Southam newspaper group, over 60 Canadian newspapers (including the daily National Post) as well as several important offshore newspapers and journals.

 Asper was noted for his fierce loyalty to Manitoba and western Canada, refusing enticements to move east to Toronto.

 He was also a noted philanthropist, making major donations to the areas of culture, arts, and education; to expand on these endeavours, the Asper Foundation was established in 1983 in Winnipeg.
 In 1997, to focus on his philanthropic career, Asper resigned as CEO of CanWest to become Executive Chairman.
 In 2001, Asper donated CA$5 million to the St. Boniface Hospital & Research Foundation.

-He was a prominent member of Canada's Jewish community as well, and a vocal supporter for the State of Israel.
-In this regard, among other positions, he was a member of the Board of Governors of the Jewish Foundation of Manitoba; an Honorary Governor at the Hebrew University of Jerusalem; and an Honorary Chairman of the Jewish Community Campus of Winnipeg Inc. (The Asper Campus).
+He was a prominent member of Canada's Jewish community and a vocal supporter for the State of Israel.
+Among other positions, he was a member of the Board of Governors of the Jewish Foundation of Manitoba.

-Asper was also a close friend of many of Canada's prominent political and business elite, including Jean Chrétien and Paul Martin.
-Controversially, Asper's newspaper chain fired journalist Russell Mills when he wrote an article that was critical of Chretien and demanded he resign.
+Asper was also a close friend of Jean Chrétien and Paul Martin.
+Controversially, Asper's newspaper chain fired Ottawa Citizen publisher Russell Mills after he wrote an article that was critical of Chrétien.